 The Department of Earth and Environmental Science offers six specializations within its two undergraduate programs.
-Earth Science has three specializations (geology, geophysics, and hydrogeology) and Environmental Science also has three specializations (geoscience, water science, and ecology).
+Earth Science has three specializations (geology, geophysics, and hydrogeology) and Environmental Sciences also has three specializations (geoscience, water science, and ecology).
 All are offered through both regular and co-op streams of study.

 All Environmental Science programs have a common first year which allows for flexibility between the three specializations.
 The ecology program consists primarily of biology courses from second year onwards and is offered through the Biology department.

 For Earth Science, geology and hydrogeology specializations have a common first year.
 All courses are also shared with geophysics with the exception of PHYS 121/122/121L/122L replacing PHYS 111/112/111L/112L, and MATH 114 is taken in first year instead of EARTH 123.